seanlubbers1/PantryPro/README.md

-# Serverlesss GenAI Chatbot with OpenAI and App Engine
+# PantryPro: A Serverless GenAI Recipe Bot with OpenAI and App Engine

 This repository contains a simple yet powerful web application called **PantryPro**, which leverages the OpenAI GPT-4 model to generate recipes based on user-supplied ingredients.
 The application is built with Flask and provides an easy-to-use interface where users can input ingredients and receive creative recipe suggestions.